aymenfurter/smartrag/README.md

 ### 4. Page-Level Splitting
 By splitting documents at the page-level during preprocessing, we can directly open the relevant page when verifying citations.
 If there is a lot of text on a single page, Azure AI Search will create text chunks within that specific page.

-# Multi-Agent Systems for RA
+# Multi-Agent Systems for RAG
 <img src="assets/multi-agent.png">

 While these indexing improvements significantly enhance the retrieval capabilities of RAG applications, sometimes a single question-answer interaction isn't sufficient for complex queries.
 This is where multi-agent systems come into play.